team-hack/tutorials/Crypto101/Intro-to-crypto.md

 - Proof of Work PoW
 - Proof of Stake PoS
 - Mixed combination of PoW and PoS
-- Proof of Space [PoSpace](https://www.chia.net/) *In my opinion, Proof of Space as used by Chia Coin would go under PoW Consensus Mechanisms.*
+- Proof of Capacity [PoC](https://www.chia.net/) *In my opinion, Proof of Capacity as used by Chia Coin would go under PoW Consensus Mechanisms.*

 ### Proof of Work